There are lots of benefits to eating berries, but eating them can be messy. You know how blackberries stain your fingers (and clothes!)?

 Get 7 Secrets From a Nutritionist's Toolbox to reducing a bloated belly

-If you're looking for a different way to eat that doesn't leave you undoing the button on your jeans after meals get my guide to good digestion.
-Don't be confused about what to eat to help you feel better.
-Read my tips for easy to implement solutions to belly bloating.
+If you're looking for a way to eat that doesn't leave you undoing the button on your jeans after meals get my guide to good digestion.
+Find out how to eat to help you feel better.